Although it is very uncommon and the vast majority of bees are vegetarian, I am

 Dr Roubik found that these meat (carrion) eating bees have five sharp teeth on each mandible (mouth part) with which they can bite into flesh.

 Other bee species carry pollen on their hairy bodies, but interestingly, Roubik found these bees had evolved physically, so that they have lost the hairy pollen baskets on their hind legs that most bees use to transport pollen to the nest.
-(You can read more about how bees collect pollen here and on a separate page about why bees need nectar and pollen).
+(You can read more about how bees collect pollen here.

 No they don’t.... at least, not generally!
 However, again there are exceptions!

 One of the Vulture bee species listed above –